MicrosoftDocs/winrt-api/windows.management.deployment/stagepackageoptions_expecteddigests.md

 ## -description

-Gets a dictionary that maps the package, package manifest, or App Installer file URIs associated with a **StagePackageOptions** with the corresponding digest string.
+Gets a dictionary that maps the URIs associated with a **StagePackageOptions** with the corresponding digest string.

 ## -property-value

-A dictionary where the key is the URI of a package, package manifest, or App Installer file and the value is a string representing the digest associated with the URI.
+A dictionary where the key is a URI and the value is a string representing the digest associated with the URI.

 ## -remarks